apache/parquet-format/Encryption.md

 ```

-The metadata structures: `PageHeader`, `ColumnIndex`, `ColumnMetaData`, `OffsetIndex` and `FileMetaData`
-are encrypted after Thrift serialization with the GCM cipher.
-For each structure, the encryption
+The Thrift modules are encrypted after serialization, using the GCM cipher.
+For each module, the encryption
 buffer is comprised of a nonce, ciphertext and tag, described in the Algorithms section.
 The column pages
 (data and dictionary) are encrypted after compression.
 With the AES_GCM_V1 algorithm, a page encryption
 buffer is comprised of a nonce, ciphertext and tag.
 The length of the encryption buffer